henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 Subtree Filter Expression:

 : A SID pointing to a specific data node in a YANG module (including notification statements) is used to create update records that include updates about the identified data node and its potential child nodes.
 Effectively, a single SID points to the root node of the subtree update records are created for.

 XPATH Filter Expression:

 : A more detailed selection of SIDs and corresponding data node values that update records are created for.
 The corresponding representation of XPATH Filter Expressions for COMI is defined in {{-yangcbor}}.

+Conditional SID Selectors:

+: The SID concept introduced by CoMI and represented via YANG modeled CBOR allows for a simplified Filter Expression that retains all the capabilities of an XPATH Filter Expression, while using a significantly simpler representation.

 # Subscription Characteristics